silvernode/ffxiv-feature-wishlist/README.md

-# Final Fantasy XIV: Player Patch Notes
+# Final Fantasy XIV: Feature Wishlist

 ## This list is a collection of changes to FFXIV that are desired by players.